 - Explain or justify that the behavior you had was the most appropriate possible according to the circumstances that arose.

-- An experienced criminal defense attorney will know much better about which way to go to handle hefty charges.
+- An experienced criminal defense lawyer will know much better about which way to go to handle hefty charges.
 He can anticipate potential barriers and ensure the best possible outcome in your case.

 Nothing can make up for the death of a loved one.
 The impacts of traumatic accidents are far-reaching and can be overwhelming for those left behind.
 It is at least possible that the responsible party will compensate you for your negligence and the loss you have suffered.